DataIntellectTech/TorQ/docs/cheatsheet.md

   -force                                   to force stop process(es) using kill -9
 ```

-It is very, very difficult to try to debug a running process remotely.
-Do not do this.
-Use torq.sh to stop the process and run it in the foreground in a test environment.
+**It is very, very difficult to try to debug a running kdb+ process remotely.
+Do not do this.** Use torq.sh to stop the process and run it in the foreground in a test environment.

 ```
 torquser@homer:/home/torquser/newdeploy$ ./deploy/bin/torq.sh stop rdb1